Aberdeen, South Dakota: Air

 The Aberdeen Regional Airport is currently served by Delta Connection.
-It offers flights to Minneapolis-St. Paul International Airport using the Bombardier CRJ200 aircraft.
+It offers flights to Minneapolis-St. Paul International Airport using the Bombardier CRJ550 aircraft.

-Roads
+Roadways

 There are two major US highways that serve Aberdeen.
 One is US Highway 281, a north–south highway that runs continuously from the Canadian border to the Mexican border, the only three-digit U.S. highway to do so.
 This also makes it the longest three-digit U.S. highway.
 The second highway is US Highway 12 that runs east–west across northern South Dakota from the Minnesota border before curving northwest into the southwestern corner of North Dakota.
 The western terminus is in Aberdeen, Washington, and the eastern terminus is in downtown Detroit, Michigan.
 US Highway 12 is the major thoroughfare in Aberdeen, and is signed in the city of Aberdeen as 6th Avenue South.
 US Highway 281 was recently realigned onto a new bypass that was constructed around the western area of the city.